mvolkmann/mvolkmann.github.com/programming/ts-good-parts.md

 Once this is enabled, errors will be detected as you type.
 Hover over a variable to see its type.

-Note that VS Code doesn't currently honor the `compileOnSave` setting in `tsconfig.json`.
+VS Code doesn't currently honor the
+`compileOnSave` setting in `tsconfig.json`.
 See <https://github.com/microsoft/vscode/issues/973>.